 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 University of Southern California is the optimum choice if you are considering majoring in Journalism.
 University of Southern California journalism graduates earn 30.9% more than the average journalism student.
-Los Angeles, California is an appropriate environment for young people who relish the active city life.
+Prefer a sizable student body?
+This school has over 20,000 students on campus.

 San Jose State University is a wonderful decision for students pursuing a Journalism degree.
 Graduates from the Journalism major at San Jose State University get 28.3% more than the standard college grad in this field.
 San Jose, California is the best location for learners who enjoy the fast-paced city life.